 Interactions between malaria parasites and avian hosts

 I use dual RNA-sequencing of birds infected with malaria parasites.
-Because I'm sequencing the blood, this allows me to analyse not only the transcriptome of the host, but also the transcriptome of the malaria parasite simultaneously.
+Because I'm sequencing the blood, this allows me to analyse not only the transcriptome of the host, but also the transcriptome of the parasite simultaneously.
 This gives unprecedented opportunity to evaluate real-time interactions between hosts and parasites.

 Publications and manuscripts in this project: